 1. Distribution and mix of spatial characteristics and elements within a settlement or a natural environment, forming a recurrent or intelligible form.
 The parts of a pattern can be referred to as grains: in fine-grain patterns, elements or functions are widely dispersed without forming any large cluster, while in coarse-grain patterns, they are clustered extensively and separated from each other. / E.g. settlement pattern; development pattern; vegetation pattern.

-street·scape [suffixed noun, Lat. strata paved road and Old Dutch skap form]
+[Lat. strata paved road, Old Dutch skap form]

 1. View of a street.
 2. Combination of visual elements of the street and its surroundings such as lanes, sidewalks, adjoining buildings, vegetation, forming the overall street's appearance and character./ E.g. urban streetscape.
 A thoughtful streetscape design provides an attractive and safe urban environment.

-1. The name Urban Cosmography describes the act of exploring the complexity that characterizes every city, and every environment hosting human interventions.
+The name Urban Cosmography describes the act of exploring the complexity that characterizes cities and human settlements.